zandaqo/compago/README.md

 import { ... } from "https://raw.githubusercontent.com/zandaqo/compago/master/mod.ts"
 ```

-## Advanced State Management with Observable
+## State Management with Observables

-Lit's reactive properties hold UI state in properties and attributes of a Custom
-Element as simple strings and numbers.
-However, reactive properties are
+UI frameworks like React and Lit provide built-in mechanisms to deal with simple
+UI state expressed as primitive values such as `useState` hooks in React or
-cumbersome to work with when dealing with a complex domain state that involves
+Lit's reactive properties.
+However, those mechanisms are cumbersome to work with
+when dealing with a complex domain state that involves nested objects and
-large nested objects and arrays.
-To handle complex domain objects, compago
+arrays.
+To give reactivity to complex domain objects, Compago introduces the
-introduces the `Observable` class that wraps a given object into a proxy that
+`Observable` class.
+Observable wraps a given domain object into a proxy that
-reacts to changes on the object and all its nested objects with a `change`
+reacts to changes on the object and all its nested structures with a `change`
 event.
+When used in Lit elements, additional helphers like `@observer`,
-Using `@observer`, `@observe` decorators and `bond` directive, one can
+`@observe` decorators and `bond` directive make reativity and two-way data
-work seamlessly with observables providing two-way binding.
+binding seamless.

 ### Quick Example